deckhouse/virtualization/docs/INSTALL.md

 - Master node-4 CPUs, 8 GB of RAM, 60 GB of disk space on a fast disk (400+ IOPS);
 - Worker node-the requirements are similar to those for the master node, but largely depend on the nature of the load running on the node (nodes).

+> If you plan to use the virtualization module in a production environment, it is recommended to deploy it on physical servers.
+Deploying the module on virtual machines is also possible, but in this case you need to enable nested virtualization.

 ### Requirements for platform nodes:

 - Linux-based OS: